valymayka-stack/telegram-renewal-bot/README.md

 - Mark not confirmed
 - Mark inactive
 - Generate one-use invite link using Telegram Bot API for `CONTENT_CHANNEL_ID`
+- Send existing invite link
 - Remove from channel using a confirmation page, then Telegram ban/unban

 The dashboard stores signed session cookies and does not expose the Supabase service role key to the browser.

-## Daily expiry notification
+## Payment approval and renewal jobs

+Users send payment receipts to the bot in private chat as a photo or document.
+The bot marks them `pending_review` and sends admin buttons to `ADMIN_CHAT_ID`.
+Invite links are generated and sent only after an admin approves the payment.

 The bot runs an in-process scheduler while long polling is active.
-It sends a daily message to `ADMIN_CHAT_ID` at `09:00 America/Mexico_City` listing users whose `expiry_date` equals the current date in that timezone.
+It sends daily renewal notices to `ADMIN_CHAT_ID` at `09:00 America/Mexico_City` for the days in `RENEWAL_NOTICE_DAYS`, includes expired users, and only removes expired active users when `AUTO_REMOVE_EXPIRED=true`.

+## Testing checklist

+1. Run `/sync_schema` or execute the SQL migration above in Supabase.
+2. Send a photo or PDF receipt to the bot in a private chat from a non-admin account.
+3. Confirm `ADMIN_CHAT_ID` receives the pending payment message with approval buttons.
+4. Click `Aprobar ✅` and verify the user receives a private one-use invite link.
+5. Join the channel with that link and confirm `joined_channel_at` updates.
+6. Test `/pending_payments`, `/user <telegram_id>`, `/remove_expired_preview`, and the dashboard filters.
+7. Keep `AUTO_REMOVE_EXPIRED=false` until manual preview/removal looks correct.

 ## Railway deployment